fletchjp/MERG-Arduino-Software/CAN1602LONG/README.md

 This code supports a shield with buttons and a display with 2 rows of 16 characters.

 It has been programmed so that the buttons send a long string message.

+This is now being changes to restructure the task management

 The display shows a received long string message.